 Beyond the Law

-Outside the office, Britt enjoys spending time with her husband and young sons, attending the myriad events and festivals Richmond has to offer.
-They especially enjoy Friday Cheers and all the live music events.
-For the past 10 years, Britt has been a soccer and basketball coach for Special Olympics Virginia, and many weekends she is cheering on her teams at area tournaments.
-When she has the time, you'll often find Britt in the kitchen creating sweet treats to please her insatiable sweet tooth.
-Though she shut down her wedding cake business in 2019, she continues to create in the kitchen!
+Outside the office, Britt enjoys spending time with her husband and two young sons, attending events and festivals, exploring the James with her Giant Schnoodle Louise, and discovering new restaurants throughout the Richmond area.
+When she has the time, you can find Britt in the kitchen creating sweet treats to please her insatiable sweet tooth.
+Though she shut down her wedding cake business in 2019, she continues to make sugar-filled creations for her boys, who both inherited her sweet tooth!

 The Impact of COVID-19